A CLOSER LOOK: Loud church music leads to noise ordinance in NWA city

-NORTHWEST ARKANSAS (KFTA) — Farmington’s new noise ordinance came after police had to visit a church more than two dozen times because of loud music.
+NORTHWEST ARKANSAS (KNWA) — Farmington’s new noise ordinance came after police had to visit a church more than two dozen times because of loud music.

 “We’ve been called out there about 30 times over the past year,” said Lt.
 Chad Parrish with the Farmington Police Department.
 “We gave warnings for a long, long time.”